ujr/swtools/doc/Tools.md

 like the `#include` mechanism of the C preprocessor.
 It can be used to stitch files together from smaller files.

+As an extension over the book, we qualify relative include file names against the current file (standard input is considered to be a file in the current working directory).

 ## File Concatenation

 The **concat** tool concatenates each file argument, in order,